Course guide of International Business Management (23511D1)

 Ordinary assessment session

-• Theoretical part (50% of the total).
-This consists of a written examination with open-ended questions.
-Students who have passed this part through the continuous assessment system will not have to take it in the final examination.
+- Theoretical component (50% of the final mark): This consists of a written examination with open-ended questions.
+Students who have passed this component through the continuous assessment system will not be required to complete it in the final examination.
 The continuous assessment system is based on passing two midterm exams with open-ended questions.
-To opt for this system, the student must take and pass both midterm exams.
+To be eligible for this system, students must take and pass both midterm exams.

-• The student's final mark will be the average of the theoretical and practical parts, bearing in mind that the theoretical part must be passed.
-If the student does not pass the theoretical part, the final mark will be the score of the theoretical part.
+- Final mark: The final mark will be the average of the theoretical and practical parts.
+However, the theoretical part must be passed in order to pass the course overall.
+If the theoretical part is not passed, the final mark will correspond to the score obtained in the theoretical part.

-• Important: The student who does not attend the final examination will receive a final mark of "not presented".
+- Important: Students who do not attend the final examination will receive a final grade of "not presented".

 Extraordinary assessment session

-• The structure of the examination will be similar to that of the regular assessment session.
+- The structure of the examination will be similar to that of the ordinary examination.

-• The marks from the continuous assessment system will be retained for students who do not pass the ordinary examination (valid only for the same academic year).
-In this case, students who have passed the theoretical or practical part through the continuous assessment system will not be required to take that part of the examination.
+- Marks obtained through the continuous assessment system will be retained for students who do not pass the ordinary examination, provided this occurs within the same academic year.
+In such cases, students who have passed either the theoretical or practical component through continuous assessment will not be required to retake that part of the examination.

 Single final assessment

-The single final examination (for those who request it and are permitted to take it) will be structured as follows:
+The single final assessment (for those who request it and are permitted to take it) will be structured as follows:

-• Theoretical part (50% of the total).
-Consists of a written examination with open-ended questions.
+- Theoretical component (50% of the final mark): a written examination consisting of open-ended questions.

-• Practical part (50% of the total).
-Consists of solving a case study based on the topics of the course.
+- Practical component (50% of the final mark): the resolution of a case study based on the course content.

 Additional information